WCSCourses/GCV_2025/course_modules_2025/Intro_metagenomics/Metagenomics_WCS.md

 The files are available in the folder ~/metagenomics/data

-**1. Write a command to trim adaptors and low quality regions from your data.**
+**1. Write a command using trim_galore to trim adaptors and low quality regions from your data.**

 Use your notes from a previous session on this course.

 <details>
 <summary><b>Clues</b></summary>

-Try using trim_galore from the FileFormats-QC session.
+Try adapting the trim_galore command from the FileFormats-QC session.
 </details>

 ## Human removal